 - Why is Lake O’Hara so special?

-- How to reach Lake O’Hara
+- How to get to Lake O’Hara

 - Staying overnight at Lake O’Hara